Learn how to configure Passwordless Authentication for users.

 - From the Navigation Drawer, select Security, MFA.

-- In the Select the factors that you want to enable section, select one or both Email and Mobile App Passcode.
+- In the Select the factors that you want to enable section, select the factor or factors you want to use.
+For example, one or both Email and Mobile App Passcode.

 You can use one or both of these factors with passwordless authentication.
 See Learn About Using Mobile Authenticator Apps with MFA.

 - Click Save, and then OK in the Confirmation dialog box.

 - From the Navigation Drawer, select Security, IDP Policies.